symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

   - An :ref:`importance score <importance-calculation>` greater than zero.
 Keep in mind that this score is calculated every 12h.

+.. note:: Activating Delegated harvesting requires **sending transactions** and paying the required **transaction fees**.

+   You can enable, disable and switch nodes multiple times, but be warned that each action will incur in a (small) transaction fee.

 *****
 Guide
 *****